Drought and rainfall

 Areas with more frequent dry periods are more likely to experience droughts, whereas areas with extreme rainfalls are more likely to experience flooding.
 Detecting changes in rainfall patterns in New Zealand is difficult due to the high variability in rainfall from year to year and from region to region.
 The variability is caused by changing weather patterns and natural climate variations such as El Niño [5].

-Movie 1: Number of days with extreme rainfall, 1981-2022, by Territorial Authority (TA)
+Figure 1: Number of days with extreme rainfall, 2023, by Territorial Authority (TA)

-Movie 2: Number of days with soil moisture deficit, 1981-2022, by Territorial Authority (TA)
+Figure 2: Number of days with Soil Moisture Deficit, 2023, by Territorial Authority (TA)

 Information about the data

-Number of days with soil moisture deficit
+Number of days with Soil Moisture Deficit

 Source: CliFlo.
 NIWA's National Climate Database